Yue Wenhai: Biography

 Yue Wenhai was born in Henan in 1958.
 In 1984, Yue Wenhai was admitted to the Henan Agricultural University, majoring in agricultural economics & management.
 After graduating from university in 1986, he became a civil servant.
 In 1995, he became the mayor of Xinzheng city.
 In 2012, he was transferred to Zhoukou city, as the mayor.
-In order to make new farmland, he launched the movement of dig graves, and he said:"It has no retreat, is a revolution, be an uphill battle."
+In order to make new farmland, he launched the movement of dig graves, and he said: "It has no retreat, is a revolution, be an uphill battle."
+He also turned the old Zhengzhou Airport into the Zhengzhou New District.
 In May 2013, he resigned and became the party boss of China Minzu Securities.

 Investigation

 On 1 February 2023, he was put under investigation for alleged "serious violations of laws" by the National Supervisory Commission, the highest anti-corruption agency of China.